-- You can generate a new recovery token and store it in a secure place for later use.
+- You can generate a new recovery token from your profile and store it in a secure place for later use.

-- You can disable MFA only if MFA is not enforced on your IT Glue account.
+- You can disable MFA from your profile only if MFA is not enforced on your IT Glue account.
 Enforced MFA is when all users of the account are required to enable MFA.
 If MFA is enforced, you will be forced to set up MFA at your next sign in.

 If you don't do one of these two options, and then you sign out of your account, you won't be able to sign in again.

-If you need to replace or factory reset your mobile device for any reason, you must reset your IT Glue MFA.
+Follow these instruction if you need to reset your MFA for any reason (e.g. to replace or factory reset your mobile device).
 After it is reset, you can enable your MFA again.

 Enter your recovery token into the MFA Code field when you sign in and then reset your MFA by disabling and re-enabling it in your profile.
 Set up MFA access again by scanning the QR code, and then make sure you save a new recovery code for future use.